AlphaPack/glyue-docs/reference/integration_components/integration.md

 ### http_api

-a boolean flag for whether this integration should be exposed as an api endpoint.
-This allows for integrations to be called from `{glyue_host}/execute/{path_name}`
+A boolean flag for whether this integration should be exposed as an api endpoint.
+This allows for integrations to be called from `{glyue_host}/integrations/execute/{path_name}`